5gasp/5gasp-website/website/_news/2024_06_20_and_21_final_audit.md

 We extend our heartfelt thanks to all partners who have contributed to the success of 5GASP.
 Your expertise and dedication have been instrumental in reaching this milestone.

-Reflecting on the past four years, we are filled with pride and gratitude.
+Reflecting on the past three years, we are filled with pride and gratitude.
 The 5GASP project has advanced 5G technology and fostered a community of innovators and leaders.

 Looking ahead, we are excited about the future possibilities unlocked by 5GASP.
 The knowledge and insights gained will shape the future of communication and connectivity.